Editor’s note: This blog post was last updated on by

 There is plenty on offer in the way of art and culture in Brisbane, but the Museum of Brisbane gives you a special insight into the history of the city.
-It can be found at the top level of City Hall, one of Brisbane’s most important, and most beautiful, heritage buildings.
-The museum offers stunning views across the city, as well as letting you get up close and personal with City Hall’s ornate clock tower and copper dome.
-Although it is quite small the museum is packed with stories that bring Brisbane to life, and its exhibitions really are state-of-the art.
+It can be found at the top-level of City Hall, one of Brisbane’s most important and most beautiful heritage buildings.
+The museum offers stunning views across the city, as well as lets you get up close and personal with City Hall’s ornate clock tower and copper dome.
+Although it’s quite small, the museum is packed with stories that bring Brisbane to life, and its exhibitions really are state-of-the-art.
 It can be easy to overlook, but you’ll be glad you made the time to visit this little portal into Brisbane’s past.

 The Mount Coot-tha Botanic Gardens

-The Mount Coot-tha Botanic Gardens are a favourite attraction of both visitors and locals, and wandering through the various themed gardens is the perfect way to discover some of Australia’s most breath-taking flora.
-The gardens cover 52 hectares, with each individual zone dedicated to different types of foliage, such as fragrant plants, bamboo, cactus, wetland plants, indigenous plants, ferns, bonsai, and many more.
+The Mount Coot-tha Botanic Gardens are a favourite attraction of both visitors and locals, and wandering through the various themed gardens is the perfect way to discover some of Australia’s most breathtaking flora.
+The gardens cover 52 hectares with each zone dedicated to various types of foliage, such as fragrant plants, bamboo, cactus, wetland plants, indigenous plants, ferns, bonsai, and much more.
 It is also home to the largest collection of Australian rainforest trees in the world, giving an amazing insight into the huge range of plants that grow across Australia.

 Whales with Brisbane Whale Watching

-Brisbane’s location by the coast gives it lots of unique benefits that you don’t usually get to enjoy in a city, and one of the best of these is whale watching.
-Between June and November, tour operator Brisbane Whale Watching give you the chance to head out on the water and see the whales in Moreton Bay.
-Every year these gentle giants travel to the calm waters of the bay to give birth, giving you the opportunity to get a ringside view of humpbacks and southern rights tending to their young.
-These whales are the most surface-active of all the whales, making it likely that you’ll get to see some spectacular acrobatics from these surprisingly agile titans of the sea.
+Brisbane’s location by the coast gives it lots of unique benefits you don’t usually get to enjoy in a city, and one of the best of these is whale watching.
+Between June and November, tour operator Brisbane Whale Watching give you the opportunity to head out on the water and see the whales in Moreton Bay.
+Every year, these gentle giants travel to the calm waters of the bay to give birth, giving you the possibility to get a ringside view of humpbacks and southern rights tending to their young.
+These whales are the most surface-active of all whales, making it likely that you’ll get to see some spectacular acrobatics from these surprisingly agile titans of the sea.

 What to Do